 Be cautious with dark stairs, though, as they can make a space feel smaller or more confined.
 The ideal space for dark colors is usually a large entryway or hall with plenty of natural lighting and wide corridors.

 The risers offer a way to have fun with your staircase.
 Consider the set of risers as a canvas on which you can make a whimsical effect.
 You might paint each riser a successive shade of the rainbow, for example, or even use successively darker shades of the same color to create an ombre effect, or even paint a chevron pattern.

 4. Focus on the Railings

-If you do not have the option of total replacement, though, painting the railings alone is a manageable mini-makeover.
+If you do not have the option of total replacement for new stairs, though, painting the railings alone is a manageable mini-makeover.
 Reduce their intrusion in the room by using a color in the same family as the stairs or walls.
 Conversely, make them a centerpiece by using a fun, conversation-starting hue.
 Or create the illusion of grandeur by painting the rails or caps with a specialty metallic-looking paint.